 Eason, T., Daddow, O., and Cormac, R. (2020) ‘From Secrecy to Accountability: The Politics of Exposure in the Belgrano Affair’.
 British Journal of Politics and International Relations, 22(3) 542-560. https://doi.org/10.1177/1369148120930588 - Top 10% of all research scored by Altmetric, 7 citations.
 Journal impact factor: 2.035.

 I have engaged in a number of Impact and Knowledge Exchange activities.
 While working as a Research Fellow at the University of Nottingham's Centre for the Study of Subversion, Unconventional Interventions and Terrorism, I provided research support for a report on covert influence commissioned by the Australian Department of Foreign Affairs.
-More recently, I have delivered a talk in the UK Parliament on the US-UK relationship and participated in a roundtable with policymakers on UK-EU relations.
+More recently, I have delivered a talk in the UK Parliament on the US-UK relationship and participated in several roundtables with policymakers on UK foreign policy.